Wang Jianlin: Politics and philanthropy

 At the age of 15, Wang started his 17-year service with the People's Liberation Army, initially as a border guard before rising to become a regimental commander.
 In 1976, he joined the Chinese Communist Party.
 He served as deputy to the 17th National Congress of the Chinese Communist Party.

 Wang is a delegate to the Chinese National People's Congress.
 He was twice named CCTV's "Economic Person of the Year".
 He is the vice chairman of the All-China Federation of Industry and Commerce, and has been a member of the Chinese People's Political Consultative Conference since 2008.

 He is vice chair of the China Charity Confederation; vice chair of the China Folk Chamber of Commerce; vice chair of the China Enterprise Confederation and the China Enterprise Directors Association; vice chair of the China General Chamber of Commerce; vice-chair of the Global Advisory Council of Harvard University.

 In 2011, he donated to charitable causes, such as underwriting the restoration of an ancient temple in Nanjing.
-In 2014-2015 he donated for the restoration of the Electric Fountain in Beverly Hills, California.
-In 2017 he donated CNY 20 million to help 2017 Sichuan landslide victims, it was speculated that he empathized especially with the region having grown up in Ngawa Prefecture himself.
+In 2014-2015 he donated for the restoration of the Electric Fountain in Beverly Hills, California, US.
+In 2017 he donated CNY 20 million to help 2017 Sichuan landslide victims, it was speculated that he empathized especially with the region having grown up in Ngawa Prefecture.

 Wang maintains a close relationship with the Chinese Communist Party.
 The New York Times reported in 2015 that relatives of high-ranking Party officials amassed a stake in the company prior to the IPO of Dalian Wanda which appreciated to over $1.1 billion when the company was listed.
 These relatives include Qi Qiaoqiao, the sister of General Secretary of the Chinese Communist Party Xi Jinping, as well as the daughter of former Premier of China Wen Jiabao.

-However, Wang's personal motto is “stay close to the government and distant from politics.”
+However, Wang's personal motto is "stay close to the government and distant from politics."
 He believes entrepreneurs should be "close" to the government and "clear" from the government as well.
 "If the government never talk to entrepreneurs, they'll never know what entrepreneurs want to invest, develop or solve."

 In 2010, Wang donated a billion yuan (US$156 million) to the city of Nanjing for reconstruction of the Porcelain Tower of Nanjing.
 This is reported to be the largest single personal donation ever made in China.